ScottArbeit/Grace/docs/The potential for misusing Grace.md

 And, because I've been a programmer for several decades, I, like you, am also aware of how fucking stupid and shortsighted it would be to do so.

 It's not my intention for Grace to become a monitoring platform.
-And there are features that Grace is meant to enable that simply can't happen without a normal, modern, cloud-native event-driven architecture.
+And yet, there are features that Grace enables that simply can't happen without a modern, cloud-native event-driven architecture.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)

-## Even Git has timestamps
+## Git has timestamps, too

 Sure, Git is distributed, and there's no way for the server to reach into your local repo and get status.
 If you use the feature-branch-gets-deleted method of using Git, then you're still pushing your feature branch and its commits up to the server before the merge-and-delete, and so you have that opportunity in Git to get some similar information that we're worried about in Grace.
 We haven't, as an industry, weaponized this data yet, so I'm hopeful we won't with any future version control system.